There are two reasons for Netguru’s demand for external talent: insufficient internal capacity or lack of certain technological stack within Netguru.

 The process of assigning externals to one of our projects tends to be prolonged and require a few vetting calls.
 Freelancers might also get rejected by a “picky” client… but when they eventually get in, it’s most likely a long-time partnership. 💚

 Hence, we appreciate our relationship with each, and every freelancer, and it makes us happy that they want to stay and extend their assignments with Netguru.
 Based on our last external satisfaction survey, 83% of our freelancers are looking for long-term projects with Netguru.

 How do we take care of them?

-We are in touch with them on dedicated slack channels on a regular basis.
+We are in touch with our freelancers on dedicated Slack channels on a regular basis.
 Those channels enable easy communication between freelancers and the Netguru Talent Marketplace team.

-In this blog post, I would also like to share some insights from our externals regarding their freelancing experience.
+Below, we share with you some insights from our externals regarding their freelancing experience.

 - If you could give any advice to a future freelancer at Netguru, what would it be?